Stone-ResearchLife/xMem/README.md

 utilization, which in turn helps mitigate the prevailing GPU scarcity.

 ## 📂Project Structure
+> [!Note]
-> [!NOTE] This project structure is temporary for prototype and will be refactored in the future.
+> This project structure is temporary for prototype and will be refactored in the future.

 ```text
 exp/                                    # Experiments related to xMem